Meet the 2016 Fund for Latino Scholarship Recipients

 The Fund for Latino Scholarship encourages and supports the recruitment, retention and promotion of Latino/a political scientists.
 The fund also supports research on Latino/a politics across the discipline.
 Learn more.

-APSA announces a new spring cycle of the APSA Minority Fellowship Program for first and second year political science PhD students from underrepresented backgrounds.
-Fellows will be announced in June 2016.
+APSA announces the MFP Fellows from the new spring cycle of the APSA Minority Fellowship Program for first and second year political science PhD students from underrepresented backgrounds.

 Resources for Advancing Diversity and Inclusion